foundation-model-stack/fms-hf-tuning/README.md

     ```
     python -m fms_acceleration.cli install fms_acceleration_peft
     ```
-    The above example command installs the [accelerated-peft plugin that supports 4bit AutoGPTQ-LoRA tuning](https://github.com/foundation-model-stack/fms-acceleration/blob/main/plugins/accelerated-peft/REAADME.md).
+    The above example command installs the [accelerated-peft plugin that supports 4bit GPTQ-LoRA tuning with AutoGPTQ triton v2](https://github.com/foundation-model-stack/fms-acceleration/blob/main/plugins/accelerated-peft/REAADME.md).

 2. Get the *acceleration framework configuration file*, to be passed into `tuning/sft_trainer.py` via `--acceleration_framework_config_file`.
-As an example, see the [`accelerated-peft-autogptq-sample-configuration.yaml` file](fixtures/accelerated-peft-autogptq-sample-configuration.yaml) that configures the 4bit AutoGPTQ-LoRA tuning, supported by the `fms_acceleration_peft` plugin.
+As an example, see the [`accelerated-peft-autogptq-sample-configuration.yaml` file](fixtures/accelerated-peft-autogptq-sample-configuration.yaml) that configures the 4bit GPTQ-LoRA tuning, supported by the `fms_acceleration_peft` plugin.
 Also, the `fms-acceleration` repository has a list of [sample-configurations](https://github.com/foundation-model-stack/fms-acceleration/tree/main/sample-configurations)

 3. Construct the correct argument set to be passed to `tuning/sft_trainer.py`.
-For example, for 4bit AutoGPTQ-LoRA tuning, the `peft` arguments must be passed into `sft_trainer.py`.
-The `fms-acceleration` repository has a [YAML of sample arguments](https://github.com/foundation-model-stack/fms-acceleration/blob/main/scripts/benchmarks/scenarios.yaml), designed for each corresponding [sample-configuration](https://github.com/foundation-model-stack/fms-acceleration/tree/main/sample-configurations).
-More concretely, for 4bit AutoGPTQ-LoRA tuning, the YAML above will provide a guideline to pass the following arguments:
+For example, for 4bit GPTQ-LoRA tuning, the `peft` arguments must be passed into `sft_trainer.py`.
+The `fms-acceleration` repository keeps a [arguments corresponding to different](https://github.com/foundation-model-stack/fms-acceleration/blob/main/scripts/benchmarks/scenarios.yaml), designed for each corresponding [sample-configuration](https://github.com/foundation-model-stack/fms-acceleration/tree/main/sample-configurations).
+More concretely for 4bit AutoGPTQ-LoRA tuning, the YAML above will provide a guideline to pass the following arguments:
       ```
       tuning/sft_trainer.py \
         ... \
         --peft_method "lora" \
         --r 8 \
-        --lora_dropout 0.05 \
+        --lora_dropout 0 \
         --lora_alpha 16 \
         --acceleration_framework_config_file $CONFIGURATION_FILE
     ```